ANNarchy/ANNarchy/README.md

 * Forum: [google forum](https://groups.google.com/forum/#!forum/annarchy)
 * Bug reports and feature requests: [Issue Tracker](https://github.com/ANNarchy/ANNarchy/issues).

+> [!NOTE]
+> ANNarchy 5.0 has been released.
+It is a major update with many new features and improvements.
+The documentation is available at [annarchy.github.io](https://annarchy.github.io).
+The documentation for ANNarchy 4.8 is available at [annarchy.github.io/ANNarchy4](https://annarchy.github.io/ANNarchy4).

 ### Citation

 If you use ANNarchy for your research, we would appreciate if you cite the following paper: